Cozy Peach Kitchen

 Serving suggestions

-• Breakfast bowls: Combine potatoes with a fried egg, your favorite breakfast protein (I prefer tempeh bacon or vegan sausage patties), avocado, and a dollop of salsa.
+• Breakfast bowls: Combine potatoes with a fried egg, your favorite breakfast protein (I prefer smoked tempeh bacon or vegan sausage patties), avocado, and a dollop of salsa.

 • Lunch or dinner: Pair with chicken fried tofu, arugula salad, and mac and cheese.